HaMeow-lst1/DTR/README.md

-# DTR
-Thermal Pedestrian Detection Based on Different Resolution Visual Image.
+# Code for the paper "Thermal Pedestrian Detection Based on Different Resolution Visual Image."